yuvraj2singh/20_day_20_projects/README.md

 Day 8:

 Qr code generator: This is a SPA where u can get the qr code for your written text or URL link in one single click! hosted it on netlify host link-https://qr-code-generator-yuvrajs.netlify.app/

+Day 9:

+Toast Notification: Learnt how to add Error Success invalid side pop-ups with good animations;